amitv-innovaccer/Healthcare-MCP/docs/specification/index.md

     end
 ```

-### Agent Card
-- Each server side agent can define the agent card for clients to discover their configurations: (confirm this with MCP and A2A protocols)
-    ```
-    {
-        name: Agent_Name,
-        id: Unique Id for this deployment,
-        Auth_Method : OAuth 2.0 or mTLS,
-        Auth_Endpoint: Auth server URL,
-        Capabilities: {
-            Tools,
-            List,
-            Sampling,
-            ...
-        },
-        Guardrails: {
-            PHI_Redact,
-            ...
-        }
-        Audit : Yes,

-    }
-    ```

-### Other Features
-- Allow to register agents and define capabilities
-- Allow to define new guardrails
-- Server will provide some default guardrails
-- Server will provide access to Foundational/Custom LLM's & SLM's
-- Allow to define authentication methods and provide certificate management for mTLS auth

-## HMCP Protocol In-Depth

-The aspects which we need to take care of are:
-- Authentication & Authorization
-    - Auth can be OAuth 2.0 or mTLS
-- Guardrails
-    - Define few example guardrails
-- Logging/Auditing
-- Agent Discovery
-- Foundational LLM's discoverability
-- Capabilities
-- Registration of 3rd party agents
-- Certificate management

 ### Authentication & Scopes
 We will use OAuth 2.0 protocol when authentication is needed where end user token is needed.
 [OAuth Flow](./auth.md)